10 Genius Hacks to Save Money on Spices

 5. Save Money (and Shop the World) at Ethnic Grocery Stores

-A store specializing in foods for immigrant cultures – whether Indian or German, Italian or Ethiopian — might be the best place to pick up the right herbs and spices for your dishes.
+A store specializing in foods from world cuisines – whether Indian or German, Italian or Ethiopian — might be the best place to pick up the right herbs and spices for your dishes.

 Your local Latin market will have a wider selection of chiles than any grocery store, and they will be fresh, canned, jarred or dry.

-You have to be strict with yourself when shopping in the ethnic grocery stores — the prices are usually very low and everything is tempting!
+Just pace yourself when shopping in ethnic grocery stores — the prices are usually very low and everything is tempting!

 Spices in canisters at a store.